 Regarding functionality, closed-type headphones, such as the on-ear and over-ear, could be safer for your ears and hearing.
 This is because they isolate outside noise better, and that help prevents you from turning up the volume too high.

-10. Some Tips to Properly Use Headphones With Hearing Aids
+10. Some Tips to Properly Use To Use The Best Headphones for Hearing Impaired

 Yes.
 According to the experts, using headphones may cause hearing problems.
 However, this will not happen if you know how to use them correctly.